MichaelMcKibbin/MichaelMcKibbin/README.md

 You can find me on [LinkedIn](https://linkedin.com/in/michaelkevinmckibbin)

 ---
-## What projects am I working on at the moment?
+## What am I working on in my spare time?
-- Currently working on a simple ticketing app - just for fun in my spare time.
+- Currently building on a simple ticketing app - just for fun.
--

 ## Some Featured Projects